-The results of operations for the fiscal year ended June 30, 2019 as a whole are reported in the Statement of Activities.
-Figure 4 is a comparative summary of changes in net position for the years ending June 30, 2018 and June 30, 2019.
+The results of operations for the fiscal year ended June 30, 2020, as a whole are reported in the Statement of Activities.
+Figure 4 is a comparative summary of changes in net position for the years ending June 30, 2019, and June 30, 2020.

 Revenues are defined as either program or general revenues.
 Program revenues are generated by the services themselves or provided externally for use in a particular function.
 Program revenues reduce the net expense to the public.
 Program revenues are categorized as charges for services, operating grants and contributions and capital grants and contributions.
 General revenues include the basic education subsidy provided by the State of Pennsylvania, local taxes assessed to community taxpayers, and other general revenues the District uses to finance the total net cost of programs.
-District-wide revenues totaled \$110.1 million, an increase of \$2.7 million or 3% over the prior year, all of which was in the governmental activities' revenue, while business-type activities' revenue remained consistent with the prior year.
-Figure 5 depicts the 2018-19 sources of revenues as of percentage of district-wide revenues.
+District-wide revenues totaled \$112.0 million, an increase of \$1.9 million or 2% over the prior year, of which \$2.6 million was governmental activities' revenue representing a 3% increase, while business-type activities' revenue decreased \$0.7 million or 17% compared to the prior year.
+Figure 5 depicts the 2019-20 sources of revenues as of percentage of district-wide revenues.

 District-wide expenses are categorized into six major activities: instruction, instructional student support, administrative and financial support services, operation and maintenance of plant services, pupil transportation, and other.
-Figure 6 presents these categories of expenditures as a percentage of 2018-19 district-wide expenses.
-District-wide expenses totaled \$106.2 million, an increase of \$1.3 million or 1% over the prior year, primarily due to increased salaries and benefits.
+Figure 6 presents these categories of expenditures as a percentage of 2019-20 district-wide expenses.
+District-wide expenses totaled \$110.0 million, an increase of \$3.8 million or 4% over the prior year, primarily due to increased salaries and benefits.